jhaslowh/UFO_Attack/README.md

 - "editor close" : close level editor
 - "scenery add tree" : add new tree to level
 - "scenery add sign [text]" : add new sign to level (if text left blank, text will be set to "none"
-- "scenery add hay" : add new hay bale to level
+- "scenery add hayBale" : add new hay bale to level
 - "scenery add crate" : add new crate
 - "scenery add fence" : add new fence
 - "scenery add longCrate" : add new long crate